quicwg/base-drafts/draft-ietf-quic-recovery.md

 : Default limit on the initial bytes in flight as described in {{initial-cwnd}}.

 kMinimumWindow:
-: Minimum congestion window in bytes.
-The RECOMMENDED value is 2 * max_datagram_size.
+: Minimum congestion window in bytes as described in {{initial-cwnd}}.

 kLossReductionFactor:
 : Reduction in congestion window when a new loss event is detected.
-  The RECOMMENDED value is 0.5.
+  The {{congestion-control}} section recommends a value is 0.5.

 kPersistentCongestionThreshold:
-: Period of time for persistent congestion to be established, specified as a PTO multiplier.
-The rationale for this threshold is to enable a sender to use initial PTOs for aggressive probing, as TCP does with Tail Loss Probe (TLP)
+: Period of time for persistent congestion to be established, as described in
-  {{RACK}}, before establishing persistent congestion, as TCP does with a Retransmission Timeout (RTO) {{?RFC5681}}.
-The RECOMMENDED value for kPersistentCongestionThreshold is 3, which is approximately equivalent to having two TLPs before an RTO in TCP.
+  {{persistent-congestion}}, specified as a PTO multiplier.

 ## Variables of interest {#vars-of-interest}